 - Gare du Nord (construction completed in 1900)

-- Artazart Bookstore (one of the best art bookstores in the city)
+- Artazart Bookstore Along the Canal St. Martin, not far from République métro stop. (one of the best art bookstores in the city)

 The Eleventh is a vibrant, youthful residential neighborhood that has seen a lot of gentrification in the past few years, but has managed to retain its sense of community with many family-run shops.
 Formerly a purely working class enclave, the cheaper rents have attracted student and young professional residents, leading to the development of a strong nightlife scene centered around the area to the east of the Bastille (Rue de la Roquette) and Rue Oberkampf off the metro stop Parmentier.

 - Saint Amboise Church